McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/branding/_index.en.md

   themeVariant = [ "auto", "red" ]
 {{< /multiconfig >}}

 If you don't configure anything else, the theme will default to use `relearn-light` for light mode and `relearn-dark` for dark mode.
-These defaults are overwritten by the first two non-auto options of your `params.themeVariant` option if present.
+These defaults are overwritten by the first two non-auto options of your `themeVariant` option if present.

 In the above example, you would end with `red` for light mode and the default of `relearn-dark` for dark mode.

-If you don't like that behavior, you can explicitly set `params.themeVariantAuto`.
+If you don't like that behavior, you can explicitly set `themeVariantAuto`.
 The first entry in the array is the color variant for light mode, the second for dark mode.

 {{< multiconfig file=hugo >}}
 [params]
   themeVariantAuto = [ "learn", "neon" ]
 {{< /multiconfig >}}

-## Change the Variant (Advanced) {#theme-variant-advanced}
+### Advanced {#theme-variant-advanced}

 The theme offers an advanced way to configure theme variants and all of the aspects above inside of a single configuration item.
 This comes with some features previously unsupported.